-The Sony Alpha A6500 and the Canon EOS 6D Mark II are two enthusiast cameras that were revealed to the public, respectively, in October 2016 and June 2017.
+The Sony Alpha A6500 and the Canon EOS 6D Mark II are two enthusiast cameras that were officially introduced, respectively, in October 2016 and June 2017.
 The A6500 is a mirrorless interchangeable lens camera, while the 6D Mark II is a DSLR.
 The cameras are based on an APS-C (A6500) and a full frame sensor.
 The Sony has a resolution of 24 megapixel, whereas the Canon provides 26 MP.

-An illustration of the physical size and weight of the Sony A6500 and the Canon 6D Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A6500 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony A6500 and the Canon 6D Mark II are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably larger (99 percent) than the Sony A6500.
 Moreover, the 6D Mark II is substantially heavier (69 percent) than the A6500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.